I don’t have medical qualifications, but I’d like to become a Soul Midwife …is that possible?

 If I become a practitioner, will I be able to receive further advice, support and training ?

-Practitioners who hold a Level 1 Practicing Certificate have access to our private Soul Midwives Forum which is a vibrant platform for sharing ideas.
+Practitioners who hold a Level 1 Practicing Certificate will be assigned a mentor for regular support and supervision and on going professional development .
+They also have access to our private Soul Midwives Forum which is a vibrant platform for sharing ideas.
 It also has news of events and offers peer support and advice.
 The Forum also fields requests for Soul Midwives from members of the public.

 If I complete the Practitioner Course can I become a teacher?